dev-academy-programme/student-prep/README.md

 We are a house of ambitious ideas and we invite you to join with us and fill this house with knowledge.
 Every one of you brings a unique perspective, insights and experiences that we value.
 We warmly welcome you into our community of learning, collaboration and knowledge.
 Welcome to Enspiral Dev Academy!

+It's crutial that you are able to hit the ground running on day one of Foundations, so make sure you work your way through this prep material before then!

 ## Sign-up
 1. [Check requirements](/requirements.md)
 2. [Sign up for accounts](/accounts.md)